 The Mountain Pride Stagecoach is now sheltered at our Black Range Museum Coach House

-The photo on the right shows the Mountain Pride stagecoach when it still rolled between Lake Valley and Hillsboro New Mexico.
-Note that it possibly also went to Kingston, but there are no photos of it there.
+The photo here shows the Mountain Pride stagecoach when it still rolled between Lake Valley and Hillsboro New Mexico.
+Note that it possibly also went to Kingston, but the route was rough and there are no photos of it there.

 Mountain Pride stagecoach with 5 men parked in Hillsboro